CS639-Data-Management-for-Data-Science/s25/projects.md

 Common exceptions, and who to ask:
 - Illness: you can **ask the instructor** to override the late penalty, but they cannot give more than 3 days.
 To qualify, you share a link to your repo; your commit history should show you made a substantial start on the project at least 3 days prior to the deadline
-- McBurney accomodations: **email your instructor** a proposed policy for the semester (we can discuss again if your situation changes during the semester)
+- McBurney accomodations: your instructor will email you to setup a meeting; please make sure to **meet with your instructor in-person** to formalize a plan for this semester

 If you're working with a project partner who has the late penalty waived, that means it is waived for you as well, even if you don't have special circumstances yourself.